 Although during the first few days of the flu you may not feel like eating anything, it is important to build up your strength again once the worst is over.
 Do not eat sugary or fatty foods, but foods such as wholegrain cereal and bread, low-fat yoghurt or hard-boiled eggs.
 It is also important to keep hydrated by drinking plenty of water or tea, as this will keep your muscles hydrated, reducing the effects of muscle weakness.

-As fatigue is a symptom of flu, it is worth addressing the underlying problem in the first instance by looking for a herbal remedy which will strengthen your immune system and help you to fight off infection.
+As fatigue is a symptom of flu, it is also worth addressing the underlying problem by looking for a herbal remedy which will strengthen your immune system and help you to fight off infection.
 For example, the Echinacea plant is one of the most popular herbs for this function, and is also often used as a preventative measure against cold and flu viruses.
 Fresh extracts of the herb can be found in licensed herbal remedy Echinaforce® Echinacea tincture or tablets.

 Siberian Ginseng, also known as Eleutherococcus, is a herb native to Eastern Asia which has a traditional use in relieving fatigue.
 However, it should not be taken by diabetics, epileptics, schizophrenics or alongside certain types of medication.